How much do you think losing 83 kg would change someone’s life? In Sarah’s case, absolutely everything changed.

 "I was mortified but bought the shirt anyway – two shirts in fact – rather than let anyone know.
 We still had our old shirts which we were allowed to wear until the new shirts arrived and I thought; 'Well I better do something or the new shirts will arrive and I will have to explain why I can’t wear it'!"

 Sarah joined the CSIRO Total Wellbeing Diet because she felt the CSIRO had an integrity she could trust.
-It also helped that her father had worked for the CSIRO and that she could get a refund of her fee when she completed the program successfully.
+It also helped that she could get a refund of her program fee when she completed the program successfully.
 It was pretty much love at first meal.

-"I loved the foods which were just simple, everyday things I could buy from the supermarket.
-I loved the way that I could choose to have different meals everyday but could also choose to swap meals so that I could eat the same thing," she says.
+"I love the foods which were just simple, everyday things I could buy from the supermarket.
+I love the way that I could choose to have different meals everyday but could also choose to swap meals so that I could eat the same thing," she says.

 A problem Sarah found with other diets was exactly that: meal plans were too prescriptive and complicated which often meant buying a whole lot of food which ended up not being eaten.